 - Providing all students, faculty and staff with the necessary support to succeed

 The Pratt School intentionally strives to cultivate opportunities for diverse research teams comprising faculty, students and staff who represent a wide array of backgrounds and experiences.
-Central to building diverse teams is promoting the inclusion of persons from traditionally underrepresented groups through a number of efforts.
+Central to building diverse teams is promoting the inclusion of women and persons from traditionally underrepresented groups through a number of efforts.

 Those efforts include our "Engineering a Community" mentoring program, which connects undergraduate students from historically underrepresented racial/ethnic backgrounds with engineering master's and PhD student mentors.
 The program provides a system of support and encouragement, and opportunities to connect and network with someone who has successfully navigated the path that a new student is about to undertake.